flashbots/mev-research/publications.md

 # Flashbots Research Publications

+Papers, protocol writings, and forum research from the Flashbots research team.

 A searchable version of this list is at **https://flashbots.github.io/mev-research/**.
 The underlying data is in [`docs/publications.json`](docs/publications.json) and [`docs/publications.csv`](docs/publications.csv) — both are free to consume.

 Authors tagged *(Flashbots)* are Flashbots-affiliated.
 Where no author in a row is tagged, all authors are Flashbots.